MehrdadSamadishadlou/Intro-to-R/materials.md

 ```
 Write a line of code to convert time to hours.
 Then write a line of code to calculate the speed of each runner in km per hour (Speed is distance divided by time).
 Who was the fastest runner?

+2. Create a table, call it my_states, that satisfies both the conditions: it is in the Northeast or West and the murder rate is less than 1.
+Use 'select' to show only the state name, the rate and the rate.
+How many states are in these regions?